Diameter of reduced words: Introduction

 Note that when $\AAA$ is the arrangement of reflecting hyperplanes for a finite real reflection group $W$, the choice of base chamber $c_0$ is immaterial, as $W$ acts simply transitively on the chambers $\CCC$.
 Also, in this case the graph $G_2$ is easily seen to be exactly the graph of reduced words for the longest element $w_0$ in $W$ described above.

-Our goal is Theorem~\ref{thm:supersolvable-theorem} below, answering the main question affirmatively for reflection arrangements of types $A, B$, as well as the more general \emph{supersolvable arrangements}.
+The following main result answers the main question affirmatively for reflection arrangements of types $A, B$, as well as the more general \emph{supersolvable arrangements}.
 See Section~\ref{section:supersolvable} for undefined terms in its statement.

 \begin{theorem} When $\AAA$ is a supersolvable hyperplane arrangement, and the base chamber $c_0$ is chosen incident to a modular flag, the graph $G_2$ has diameter $|L_2|$.